 Regardless if you call them microservices, micro-frontends, or a 12-factor app, “cloud native” is the current best paradigm for developing applications to take advantage of the latest trends in technology, including public clouds and containers.
 Using the cloud native approach is not just for new applications either, but as the foundation for new projects that are decomposing the large monolithic applications enterprises rely on.

 Traditional approaches to maintaining compliance simply do not work when applied to a cloud-native application deployment or the underlying infrastructure.
 The traditional approach often depends on physically knowing where things are deployed, then relying on network security monitoring and perimeter access controls like VPNs to handle identification.
 In the world of clouds – even private clouds within a company’s own datacenter – the exact location can be dynamic based on load.
 And with the number of cloud-native apps growing exponentially, tracking who is calling what service is just not manually possible anymore.

 Organizations have all experienced a significant increase in the number of VM’s in their infrastructure once they enabled virtualization to increase server density.
 There are exponentially more instances of cloud-native applications running inside containers, and some of them have lifetimes that are measured in minutes.
 Because of the dynamic and ephemeral nature of cloud-native infrastructure, it is extremely important to group application assets together as best as possible, and have consistent labeling.

 An example of grouping is an application with all of its assets in a single resource group in Microsoft Azure, or a single project in Google Cloud Platform.
 Consistent labeling is extremely important for tying them together.
 Extending consistent labeling is vital to providing full visibility and traceability of all parts of an application and the infrastructure it has provisioned.
 This extends from cloud infrastructure components to groups and roles, to artifacts that are produced by the CI/CD pipeline.

-In addition to the application components, proper labeling allows an organization to quickly identify all data stores that are involved with each application; which allows for taxonomy and data compliance processes to track its movements and systems it interacts with.
+In addition to the application components, proper labeling allows an organization to quickly identify all data stores that are involved with each application; which allows for taxonomy and data compliance processes to track its movements and systems with which it interacts.